Reading, writing, spelling difficulties - could the problems your child is facing suggest dyslexia?

 - Grades that show individual improvement.

-- Marking that is clear and helpful.
+- Marking that is clear and constructive without over-correction of spellings.

 - Work judged for content, not spelling.